 - We do have assigned seats which I explain more later in this post.

 - The district has been VERY clear to everyone involved that social distance of 6 feet would be maintained IF POSSIBLE and they were clear that this would not be possible at all times.
 This information was provided to families before they made their decision.

 - I removed most of my carpets to make more floor space.
 In the pictures, you will see two carpets under tables.

 Here it is!
 Our 2020 pandemic classroom setup!

 We chose yoga mats as our seating.
 Each student will have an assigned seat which is required for contract tracing.
-These mats were purchased from yogadirect.com and were buy 1 get 1 free!
-I simply cut them in half.
+These mats were purchased from yogadirect.com and were buy 1 get 1 free at the time I purchased mine!
+Here is a link directly to the ones I purchased.
+CLICK HERE I simply cut them in half.
 The mats are 3 feet apart.
 Again, the district was very clear that 6 feet would happen if possible and that it was not possible at all times.
 This is why we are wearing masks.
 The mats allow the kids to sit, stand, or lay down.
 The kids will wipe their mat down each day with a wipe.

 Each student will have a bin at their seat.
 The bin contains a clipboard, whiteboard, box of math counters (Target mini-erasers), and a supply box.